 If you want to learn more, please attend any of our regularly scheduled meetings.
-Capital Region Water's Board of Directors meetings are held at 6:00PM on the 4th Wednesday of every month at 212 Locust Street except for November and December which are held on the third Wednesday of the month.
+Capital Region Water's Board of Directors meetings are held at 6:00PM on the 4th Wednesday of every month at 212 Locust Street except for November and December, which are held on the third Wednesday of the month.
+The meeting location will be moved to 3003 N Front Street beginning in August 2020.